Trick Out Your Kitchen Backsplash for Storage and More

 While backsplash accessories tend to be sleek and contemporary, this shelving design fits a more traditional kitchen.
 Resting against a wood beadboard backsplash, shelving supports like this need to be secured to wall studs.

 Pot-filling faucet: Not a storage item but rather a time- and back-saving accessory, pot-filler faucets are popular on backsplashes above stovetops because they eliminate multiple trips back and forth to the sink.
 Installation requires a plumber to install the lines and then a new backsplash (or you can modify an existing backsplash if you have enough leftover tile).
+To protect the wall from moisture, you need to have a hard-surface backsplash, such as tile or stone.
 On top of labor and materials for the plumber, the fixture itself can run between $275 and $1,350.

 Madson Design, original photo on Houzz